BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

     - `JAL` (jump and link) adds an offset to the PC and stores the address of the instruction following the jump in a register.
-It can be used to implement function calls.
-'JALR' does the same thing, but adds the offset to a register.
+It can be used to implement function calls. `JALR` does the same thing, but adds the offset to a register.

     - `FENCE` and `SYSTEMS` are used to implement memory ordering in